 Then there was the fact that a 6X7 would cost a bit more than my windfall and spending my own money because I got unexpected money seemed counter-intuitive.
 Especially if there was another valid option and there was.
 I had never heard of a Pentax 645 film camera before.
 Contax 645?
 Yes.
 Mamiya 645?
 Yes.
 Pentax digital 645 D and Z?
 Yes.
 After reading some reviews including one by Ken Rockwell I was hooked.
 Why?
 Glad you asked.

-- The Pentax 645 was nearly half the cost of a comparably spec’d Pentax 6X7 or even it’s succesor, the 645N.
+- The Pentax 645 was nearly half the cost of a comparable spec’d Pentax 6X7 or even it’s successor, the 645N.